-Damian was born in Northampton in 1974.
-He is married to Sarah, they have a daughter Claudia and a son Hugo, and they live in Elham in Kent, and in London.
-Damian grew up in Herefordshire and was educated at St. Mary’s High School in Lugwardine, and then studied for his A levels at Belmont Abbey School, Hereford.
-He graduated in Modern History from St Benet’s Hall, University of Oxford in 1996, and in 1995 was also President of the Oxford University Conservative Association.
-Damian’s career before politics was in the advertising and communications industries, mostly at the M&C Saatchi advertising agency in London where he worked from 1999 to 2008.
+I grew up in Herefordshire and was educated at St. Mary’s High School in Lugwardine, then studied for my A levels at Belmont Abbey School, Hereford.
+I graduated in Modern History from St Benet’s Hall, University of Oxford in 1996.
+In 1995 I was President of the Oxford University Conservative Association.

-Damian is a keen sports fan, a lifelong supporter of Manchester United, and a member of the MCC.
-He has also made recent, occasional appearances for the Lord and Commons rugby and cricket clubs.
-Damian has written for The Times, the Daily Telegraph and Newsweek, and his first book, ‘Charmed Life, the phenomenal world of Philip Sassoon’, was published by HarperCollins in 2016.
+Outside of politics, I'm a keen sports fan, a lifelong supporter of Manchester United, and a member of the MCC.
+My first book, ‘Charmed Life, the phenomenal world of Philip Sassoon’, was published by HarperCollins in 2016.